hpfast/webmapping_for_beginners_wiki/Home.md

 4. In [[Leaflet step 2]] we will add markers, circles and polygons to our map.
 5. In [[Leaflet step 3]] we will add a GeoJSON file containing geo-spatial data to our map.
 6. In [[D3 step 1]] we will set up the basics to show a simple world map with D3.
-7. In [[D3 step 2]] we will add extra data from a GeoJSON file to our map and style it data-driven.
+7. In [[D3 step 2]] we will add extra data from a GeoJSON file to our map and style it based on data attributes.
 8. In [[D3 step 3]] we will add a data-drive legend to our webpage.
 9. Eventually we will put our maps online, with [[Hosting on Github]]
 10. Do you have time left?
 Have a look at the [[Leaflet Advanced]] or [[D3 Advanced]] exercises.